sebcode/b/README.md

  * To edit the URL, double click beside the link.
  * The input field can also be used to filter bookmarks.
 Filtering is done with a full-text search on all titles.

+### Bookmarklet

+Visit `/[user]/bookmarklet` to access the user's bookmarklet, e.g. `http://bookmarks.example.com/peter/bookmarklet`.
+(Thanks to nibreh for the suggestion!)

 ### Credits

-Copyright (c) 2011-2015 Sebastian Volland http://github.com/sebcode
+Copyright (c) 2011-2016 Sebastian Volland http://github.com/sebcode

-The source code is licensed under the terms of the MIT license (see LICENCE file).
+The source code is licensed under the terms of the MIT license (see LICENSE file).